In 1880 Amos

 the Jonesí 23 acre farm, which was won by Samuel Kriebelís

 wife.
-More importantly, the lottery determined the number of
+More important, the lottery determined the number of

 eventual population of the village.